LDeakin/zarrs_tools/docs/zarrs_filter.md

 Apply simple image filters (transformations) to an array.

 > [!WARNING]
-> `zarrs_filter` is highly experimental and has had limited production testing.
+> `zarrs_filter` is highly experimental, has had limited production testing, and is sparsely documented.

 The filters currently supported are:
  - **reencode**:            Reencode (change encoding, data type, etc.).